-I was recently working with a dataset that had multiple features spanning varying degrees of magnitude, range, and units.
+I was recently working with a dataset from an ML Course that had multiple features spanning varying degrees of magnitude, range, and units.
 This is a significant obstacle as a few machine learning algorithms are highly sensitive to these features.

 I’m sure most of you must have faced this issue in your projects or your learning journey.
 For example, one feature is entirely in kilograms while the other is in grams, another one is liters, and so on.
 How can we use these features when they vary so vastly in terms of what they’re presenting?